 One of the coolest features of data notebooks is how code, outputs, and text live together in the same collaborative document.
-Interleaving these elements in any way you like gives you the freedom to 1) explore data swiftly and 2) write a compelling narrative underpinning your analysis.
+Interweaving these elements in any way you like gives you the freedom to explore data swiftly and write a compelling narrative to underpin your analysis.

 Composing the textual part, however, is usually not as smooth as it should be.
 Likely due to having a primarily technical audience, data notebooks default to using Markdown as a way to format text.
-Although not a difficult skill to pick up, relying on Markdown for text-editing basics like inserting a hyperlink feels unnecessarily clunky.
+Although not a difficult skill to pick up, relying on Markdown for text editing basics, such as inserting a hyperlink, feels unnecessarily clunky.

 The difference between what you type in Markdown and the intended output of what’s displayed is a small friction that keeps cutting.

-Yes, it's a simple fix, yet an annoyance that distracts focus from your narrative.
-You end up context switching by looking up syntax in a cheat sheet, hardly the modern user experience that tools like Notion have got us used to.
+Yes, it's a simple fix, yet an annoyance that distracts you from your narrative.
+You end up context-switching by looking up syntax in a cheat sheet, hardly the modern user experience that tools like Notion have gotten us used to.

-We think that nicely structured and formatted texts are powerful items in the data practitioner’s toolkit.
-A little formatting love—headings, bullets, hyperlinks, text-styling—can make all the difference when it comes to comprehension and consumption of shared information.
+We think that nicely structured and formatted text is a powerful part of the data practitioner’s toolkit.
+A little formatting love — headings, bullets, hyperlinks, text styling — can make all the difference when it comes to the comprehension and consumption of shared information.

 Composing these elements should be easy, intuitive, and accessible.
-And that’s why a little while ago we decided to give text editing a well deserved promotion: elevate it from an afterthought to a first class citizen in Deepnote notebooks.
+And that’s why we decided to give text editing a well-deserved promotion to elevate it from an afterthought to a first-class citizen in Deepnote notebooks.

-When we set out to create the rich text editing experience in Deepnote, we had to make a critical design decision around how the new text elements will be structured.
+When we set out to create the rich text editing experience in Deepnote, we had to make a critical design decision about how the new text elements would be structured.

-Should they be free-text boxes in which you combine different formatting and stylistic elements (think Evernote), or are we splitting them into smaller units (think Notion or Coda)?
+Should they be free-text boxes in which you combine different formatting and stylistic elements (think Evernote) or are we splitting them into smaller units (think Notion and Coda)?

 We decided to go with the latter: each paragraph, heading, list item, or callout is represented as an individual block.